-A leveraged facilities agreement will normally contain a more extensive list of mandatory prepayment events than an investment grade loan agreement.
-The list will commonly comprise:
+Leveraged facilities agreement have traditionally contained a more extensive list of mandatory prepayment events than an investment grade loan agreement, including:

-illegality, ie it becomes illegal for a lender to continue to fund its participation; this will trigger mandatory prepayment of that lender's participation
+illegality, ie it becomes illegal for a lender to continue to fund its participation, triggering mandatory prepayment of that lender's participation

-exit, ie the sponsor(s) no longer controlling the business; this will trigger mandatory prepayment of all the facilities (see Acquisition finance—mandatory and voluntary prepayment clausesbelow)
+exit, ie the sponsor(s) no longer controlling the business, triggering mandatory prepayment of all the facilities (see Acquisition finance—mandatory and voluntary prepayment clausesbelow)

-receipt by the group of disposal proceeds, proceeds of insurance claims and proceeds of claims under acquisition documents (proceeds); the group will be obliged to apply the proceeds towards prepayment of the facilities (subject to exceptions) (see Proceeds below), and
+receipt by the group of disposal proceeds, proceeds of insurance claims and proceeds of claims under acquisition documents (proceeds), obliging the group to apply the proceeds towards prepayment of the facilities (subject to exceptions) (see Proceeds below), and

-excess cashflow in the group as evidenced by the annual financial statements; the group will be obliged to apply a percentage of excess cashflow towards prepayment of the facilities (see Excess cashflow below)
+excess cashflow in the group as evidenced by the annual financial statements, obliging the group to apply a percentage of excess cashflow towards prepayment of the facilities (see Excess cashflow below)

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.